-Adjusting the compression damping of the shock absorber
+10.5 Adjusting the rebound damping of the shock absorber

 Danger of accidents Disassembly of pressurized parts can lead to injury.

 The shock absorber is filled with high density nitrogen.
 Adhere to the description provided.
 (Your authorized KTM workshop will be glad to help.)